-Court marriage or marriage registration (sometimes also referred as ‘Paper Marriage’) is a legal process to get married.
-The marrying couple appears before a competent court and register marriage by signing legal papers before a judge.
+Court marriage or marriage registration or civil marriage (sometimes informally also referred as ‘Paper Marriage’ or ‘contract marriage’) is a legal process of marriage registration in Nepal.
+In this process, the marrying couple appears before a competent court having jurisdiction and signs on the marriage register (book) maintained by the court, in front of a judge.

-With the implementation of the ‘Muluki Civil Code’ new legal provisions regarding marriage has been enforced.
+With the implementation of the ‘Muluki National Civil Code’ in 2017, new legal provisions regarding marriage have been enacted & enforced.
 After the implementation of this code, marriages are registered in a district court in Nepal.
 There are currently 77 district courts, and applicants may register marriage in any of the courts, depending on their residence or convenience.

-Section 70 of the Muluki Civil Code lists the following criteria for a man and a woman to get married.
+Section 70 of the Muluki Civil Code lists the following criterias for a man and a woman to get married.

 - Both man and woman must accept each other as wife and husband.